sagebeach/CodeDrills/FrontEndDrills_HTML_CSS_JS_etc/Michelangelo's pizza/README.md

 Identified form data and inputs, fleshed out frontend page, specified prices in preparation for backend processing
+2. Wrote Javascript code to handle the price calculation for the menu selections and the output of those computations to a reciept modal.

 ## Results
 ---
 1. The main page is formatted correctly and ready for design implementation and form control.
+2. User's menu selections get output to a reciept which displays user selections and their price, as well as the total price of the pizza.

 ## To Do
 ---

-*gather user input on selection choices
+~~*gather user input on selection choices~~
-*write script to compute prices from selections
-*write script to total cost of selections
+~~*write script to compute prices from selections~~ ~~*write script to total cost of selections~~ ~~*implement page design~~
-*implement page design
-*return cost on displayed reciept
+~~*return cost on displayed reciept~~